EliasDerHai/worktime/README.md

 Notes:
-- Sessions can be no longer than 12h (forgot to stop)
+- Sessions should be limited to 12h max (probably forgot to stop)
+- in prod clap mode doesn't seem to work (subcommands?)
+- report with additional subcommand ? like `report -- day` or `report -- week`?